pghalliday/reflectr/README.md

 ## Unknown limitations

-The are probably many, feel free to let me know if you require a feature and I'll be happy to take it into consideration (also feel free to submit pull requests!)
+These are probably innumerable, feel free to let me know if you require a feature or bug fix and I'll be happy to take it into consideration (also feel free to submit pull requests!)